Raattis/LinearHierarchy/README.md

 The test are run using multiple different tree sizes.
 The sizes span from 10 nodes to 25,000 nodes.
 Additionally the test are repeated multiple times to mitigate random variance between executions.

-The CPU cache gets flushed before every measurement to ensure a clean execution state.
-This cache flushing is achieved by moving around several megabytes worth of heap memory via the CPU's memory pipeline.
-The majority of the programs execution time spent doing this.
+The CPU cache is flushed before every measurement to ensure a clean execution state.
+The flushing is achieved by moving around several megabytes worth of heap memory via the CPU's memory pipeline.
+The majority of the programs execution time is infact spent doing this.

 # Data structures